My Banner

 It is not known if the crowd's undignified behavior, the illegal photography and filming, the flashy press coverage or the new executioner's apparent incompetence prompted it, but the government put an end to public executions by the following

 month.
-All executions, through 1977, would take place behind the prison walls and beside a few pictures of the guillotine being dismantled after the 1946 Petiot execution, in the Sante prison courtyard, there are no known pictures or film of the French guillotine during that time period.
+All executions, through 1977, would take place behind the prison walls and beside a few pictures of the guillotine being dismantled after the 1946 Petiot execution, there are no known pictures or film of the French guillotine during that time period.
 The secrecy around the executions became such that the prison courtyards were ordered covered with a black tarp prior to the erection of the timbers of justice to prevent any viewing from above.
 At the time of the abolition of the death penalty, in 1981, there was a short relaxation of the rules allowing a few people, including Jean Ker, to view and photograph the instruments in Fresnes prison before the total blackout was reinforced.
-To this day, the exact whereabouts of the two last French guillotines is unknown and getting access to them has been impossible for years.
+Until 2010, the exact whereabouts of the two last French guillotines was unknown and getting access to them was near impossible.

 THE LAST GUILLOTINE - 1981

-But something else struck me: the strange assymetry in the blade bolts, with one bolt significantly offset to the right.
-This is particularly visible in the picture of the mouton (Left, Middle) when compared with the close-up picture of the 1907 mouton (Left, Bottom).
-At first I assumed this was part of the blade modifications made by Obrecht, but eventually I realized it made no sense for him to move the mounting holes in order to widen the blade.
-Then I came across the 1905 picture of a Berger blade (Right, Middle) with the same offset in the bolting pattern.
-The blade is authentic and has the keyed holes that prevented the bolts from turning when the nuts on the back of the mouton were tightened down.
-It has a center reinforcement strip, which was not used on all Berger blades, but... it fits the hole pattern in the 1981 mouton.
-Installed as shown in the 1905 picture it would have been visibly offset toward the side with the long edge, with a significant gap between the short side and the other upright, which may explain why Obrecht had a strip of steel welded to the short side, to "balance" the blade between the uprights.
+There is an unusual assymetry in the blade bolt pattern, with one bolt significantly offset to the right.
+This is particularly visible in the picture of the mouton (Left side, 3rd down) when compared with the close-up picture of the 1907 mouton (Left, Bottom).
+At first I assumed this was part of the blade modifications made by Obrecht, but eventually I realized it made no sense for him to move the mounting holes and modify the mouton front plate just to widen the blade.
+Then I came across the 1905 picture of a Berger blade (Right side, 3rd down) with the same bolting pattern.
+Note that not only is the hole offset laterally, but it is also located slightly higher than the other hole, an exact match of the bolt arrangement seen on the Fresnes photos.
+This makes it virtually certain that the blade belongs to that particular guillotine.
+The blade has keyed holes to prevent the bolts from turning when the nuts on the back of the mouton were tightened down.
+It has a center reinforcing plate, which was used on some Berger blades.
+Installed as shown in the 1905 picture it would have been visibly offset toward the side with the long edge, with a significant gap between the short side and the other upright.
+This may explain why Obrecht had a strip of steel welded to the short side.
+This could have been done to visually "balance" the blade between the uprights.
+In his book, Obrecht claims he did it to remedy a technical cutting problem.
+This retouched photo shows what the blade/mouton assembly would have looked like in 1891 before Obrecht "fixed" it.

 THE HANOI EXECUTION VIDEO - APPROX 1915